cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `Signer` is empty
 - A light client with the provided id and type already exist

-The message creates and stores a light client with the given ID and an initial consensus state for the light client.
+The message creates and stores a light client with an initial consensus state for the given client identifier.

 ### MsgUpdateClient